find your perfect postgrad program

 Summary

-The Department of Physics and Astronomy at Manchester is one of the largest and most active departments of physics in the UK.
-We have a long tradition of excellence in both teaching and research, and have interests in most areas of contemporary research.
+The Department of Physics and Astronomy at Manchester is one of the largest and most active physics departments in the UK.We have a long tradition of excellence in both teaching and research, and have interests in most areas of contemporary research.

-The Department has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute; the Manchester Centre for Non-Linear Dynamics; the Dalton Nuclear Institute; and the Mesoscience and Nanotechnology Centre.
+The Department has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute, the Manchester Centre for Non-Linear Dynamics, and the Dalton Nuclear Institute.
 In addition, the Jodrell Bank Observatory in Cheshire is a part of the department.

-The postgraduate research environment is well funded and world-class as demonstrated by our ranking in REF2014.
+The postgraduate research environment is well funded and world-class as demonstrated by our ranking in REF2021.
 Supervision is provided by academic staff, who are leaders in their fields, with independent pastoral back-up.
-Transferable skills training is available and there are some department teaching opportunities.
+Transferable skills training is available and there are some school teaching opportunities.

 Doctor of Philosophy - PhD